 Other Forms of Cotton

-Avoid wearing garments that are labelled as corduroy, denim, flannel, or duck.
+Avoid wearing garments that are labeled as corduroy, denim, flannel, or duck.
 These are all made with cotton.
-In addition, steer clear of cotton-polyester blends, for example 50/50.
+In addition, steer clear of cotton-polyester blends, for example, 50/50.
 They’ll still kill you, although it may take a little longer.

 Other Fabrics to Avoid